 Personas are created based on research on existing users.
 This can take the form of interviews, surveys, observations or any combination of the three.
 From this initial research, patterns are established and user types are grouped together.
 These personas are grounded in current user behaviour and what are perceived to be likely future requirements.
 If it’s not possible to allocate the time to spend weeks on the research stage, at the very least an assumption based persona should be created.
 This can be pulled together rapidly from the existing team and client knowledge.
 It is better to have an assumed persona than no persona at all.

 How can you assess the quality of personas?

 A good persona supports design work by being a credible representative of a section of the audience.
-Here are some tips that will allow you to assess whether your personas are working, or if they need more work.
+Here are some tips that will allow you to assess whether your personas are working or if they need more work.

 - Their profile is believable — they will be central to the project so it’s important that they are adopted by the project team.
-If a persona feels plausible and believable, allowing the team to begin referring to them in conversation by name.
+If a persona feels plausible and believable, allow the team to begin referring to them in conversation by name.

 - You can tell a story about them — when designing, we adopt a persona to start seeing the world around us from the perspective of that person.
 We should be able to tell credible stories that involve them, from their perspective and from ours.

 - The persona keeps evolving — personas represent real people, and as we find out more about people, our opinions can begin to change.
 In the same way, descriptions of persona’s should be updated regularly to reflect new knowledge about them or the contexts that they operate in.
 Digital solutions should be checked against the revisions.

 - You can role-play as them — the persona should be sufficiently robust that a member of the team can use it to play the part of the persona and be able to answer questions as the persona.
 Use role-play to explore solutions.

 Learn more on audience persona’s